adams-charleen/iridescent-bg/README.md

 # Iridescent-BG: Vibrant Background Generator

 ## Overview
-The `iridescent-bg` Python package generates stunning iridescent backgrounds for images, characterized by a shimmering, rainbow-like effect.
+The `iridescent-bg` Python package generates stunning "iridescent" backgrounds for images, characterized by a shimmering, rainbow-like effect.
 Using random colored lines in the HSV color space with a Gaussian blur, it creates visually striking backgrounds suitable for digital art, presentations, social media graphics, or any project needing a vibrant backdrop.
 Users can optionally add text and images with customizable positions.

 ## Features
 - Iridescent Effect: Creates a shimmering background using 75 random lines with vibrant hues, blended with a 20-pixel Gaussian blur.